Explore the Agenda

 • Ensuring RNAi and oligonucleotide therapies achieve durable, clinically meaningful kidney knockdown

-11:30 am Roundtable Discussion: How Can we Best Apply AI for Streamlined Drug Discovery in CKD?
+11:30 am Panel Discussion: How Can we Best Apply AI for Streamlined Drug Discovery in CKD?

 • Discuss the integration of AI across preclinical and clinical stages to accelerate precision nephrology research and development